oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/careers.md

       btn: "APPLY ON WATERLOO WORKS (Job ID : 62565)"
       btn_url: "https://waterlooworks.uwaterloo.ca"

-what_we_offer: "What We Offer - A message to our Future Co-op Students"
+what_we_offer: "What We Offer to Co-op Students"

 opportunities:
   title: "Meaningful Outcomes"